freeCodeCamp/2018-online-jamstack-hackathon/teams.md

 2. Which APIs do you plan to use?
 (You can use any APIs, not just Hackathon sponsor APIs.)
 Hasura, Pilon, Netlify, more coming I think
 3. What is your plan to execute this idea?
-Use Pilon to store product details, Hasura for the user credentials and chat
+Use Pilon to store product details, Hasura for the user credentials and chat (for the MINE!)
+Then use netlify and netlify-lambda for hosting and auth.
+Problem is I do not know serverless, gatsby and webpack.
+So, this project will be incomplete, 100% guarenteed T_T

 ***
 # FccFriendshipTest